Dora Wheeler Keith: Birth, early education, and marriage

-Wheeler had already established herself as a young artist with a series of book illustrations and portraits of famous authors when in 1890 she married lawyer Boudinot Keith (1859–1925).
+Dora had already established herself as a young artist, first working with her mother at the Associated Artists, then with a series of book illustrations and portraits of famous authors when in 1890 she married lawyer Boudinot Keith (1859–1925).
 After the marriage she often worked under the name Dora Wheeler Keith, while in later years using the name Mrs. Boudinot Keith for philanthropy such as donating the famous Chase portrait to the Cleveland Museum of Art in 1922, and a collection of 27 Associated Artists textiles to the Metropolitan Museum of Art in 1928.
-Dora had two children, a son Elisha (killed in the First World War) and a daughter Lois, later Mrs. Clyde V. Simpson.
+Dora had two children, a son Elisha, an aspiring landscape painter who died of disease in the Battle of the Somme in the First World War, and a daughter Lois, later Mrs. Clyde V. Simpson.
+Mrs. Keith visited her son’s grave in France in a Gold Star Mother contingent in 1929.